Renuka: Temples and related places

+The Renuka Amba Temple is located in Shahalibanda Banda Charminar, Hyderabad and is a 17th-century temple in the Devdi of Renukadas Bhalerao, a king and the prime minister of Hyderabad during the Nizam rule.
+The temple is open to the public only during the nine days of Navratri and is visited by lakhs (100,000s) of devotees, since it is believed that the goddess is the granter of wishes, and that just visiting her wards off all evil and black magic.

-One of the famous temples of Balkampet Yellamma Temple, located in the Balkampet neighbourhood of Hyderabad where every year in the Ashadha month Yellamma Kalyanothsavam is celebrated with thousands of pilgrims performing special rituals to receive the goddess's blessing.
-The statue of the goddess is 10 feet deeper than the ground level.
-There is also a well in the Balkampet Yellamma temple complex and some devotees believe that the water in the well heals all ills.
-Taking a bath here is supposed to purify one of all disorders and skin diseases.
-This holy water is called 'tirtham'.
-An Akhand Jyoti is also present in the temple that was lit during the renovation.
+The Balkampet Yellamma Temple is located in the Balkampet neighbourhood of Hyderabad, where in the Ashadha month of every year the goddess Yellamma Kalyanothsavam is celebrated by thousands of pilgrims performing special rituals to receive the goddess's blessing.
+The statue of the goddess extends 10 feet below ground level, and there is also a well in the temple complex which produces holy water called tirtham.
+Some devotees believe that the water in the well heals all ills, and taking a bath here is supposed to purify one of all disorders and skin diseases.
+A lit Akhand Jyoti is also present in the temple.

-Every year, there is a gathering of 200,000 to 600,000 devotees at the Yellamma Gudi temple (Yellamma Temple) in Saundatti.

-Another temple Renukambe [Yellamma] is atop a hill in Chandragutti, Soraba Taluk in Shimoga.
-This temple is an example of ancient architecture and dates back to the Kadamba period.
-Another temple is in Mahur, Maharashtra, the supposed birthplace of the goddess, which finds mention in Devi Gita, the final chapter of Devi Bhagawatam as, "Matripura in the Sahyadri mountain; here the Devi Renuka dwells".
+The Renukambe [Yellamma] Temple is located atop a hill in Chandragutti, Soraba Taluk, in Shimoga, and is an example of ancient architecture dating back to the Kadamba period.

+The Matripura Temple is located in Mahur, Maharashtra and is supposedly the birthplace of the goddess.
+It is mentioned in Devi Gita, the final chapter of Devi Bhagawatam, as "Matripura in the Sahyadri mountain; here the Devi Renuka dwells".

-Another temple of Devi is at Dhamnand-Posare, Taluka Khed, Maharashtra known as "Devi Yalubai".
+The Yalubai Temple of Devi is located in Dhamnand-Posare, Taluka Khed, Maharashtra.